Trip World

-Trip World (Note: Trip World (トリップワールド)) is a 1992 platform game developed and published by Sunsoft for the Game Boy.
+is a 1992 platform video game developed and published by Sunsoft for the Game Boy.
 It was released in Japan in 1992.
 The game's plot centers around the bunny-like being Yakopoo and his quest to retrieve the flower of peace so that peace will return to his disarranged world.
-The protagonist's trademark ability is to shapeshift into different forms.
+The protagonist's ability is to shapeshift into different forms.

-The game's reception was mixed; while it was praised for its graphics and music, it was criticized for its low difficulty and short length, with many comparing it to Gimmick!.
-The game was re-released for the Nintendo 3DS, via Virtual Console in Japan on November 30, 2011, and in Europe on January 5, 2012.
+Its reception was mixed; while it was praised for its graphics and music, it was criticized for its low difficulty and short length, with many comparing it to Gimmick!.
+It was re-released for the Nintendo 3DS's Virtual Console in Japan in 2011, and in Europe in 2012.
 A remastered version, Trip World DX, was developed by Limited Run Games and released in 2023.

 Gameplay

 Yakopoo (right) facing against the first boss, Chong Pei (left).